ShortlistShortlistedRemoved from shortlist 9

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNR6500 compare to generators of similar power (between 6000 and 7000 W).

-- In terms of its dry weight, the Dewalt DXGNR6500 stands at only 165 lbs, meaning that is one of the lighter devices of the 6000-7000 rated wattage category If you are concerned by weight, one of the champions in the above-mentioned power range is the Sportsman GEN85KIDF, with a dry weight of just 133 pounds.
+- As far as its dry weight is concerned, the Dewalt DXGNR6500 weighs just 165 pounds and thus, it is one of the lighter 6000 to 7000 rated wattage generators.
+If you are concerned by weight, one of the champions in the above-mentioned power range is the A-iPower SUA7600iED, with a dry weight of just 130 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 6000-7000W generators, the Dewalt DXGNR6500 is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 6000-7000W generators, the Dewalt DXGNR6500 is on the cheap side of the price range.

 The bottom line